All Episodes

 I wanted to call and talk about the illegal immigration.

-You know, I know you know there's a whole lot of good people that are here, and I want to know if there's anything, like I married an illegal, and I want to know if there's any proactive steps that we could take to maybe get on a list of, you know, leave this one alone or whatever.
+And I want to know if there's anything like I married, I married an illegal, and I want to know if there's any proactive steps that we could take to maybe get on a list of, you know, leave this one alone or whatever.

 alex jones